Epic Mickey: Power of Illusion: Plot

 Some time after the first two games, Mickey is contacted once more by Oswald; he says that a strange castle has appeared in Wasteland and that he saw Minnie trapped inside.
 Mickey sneaks into Yen Sid's study and takes the magic brush once more before jumping into the portal to Wasteland in his television.
 However, Minnie arrives shortly afterwards, looking for Mickey.

 Meeting up with Oswald, Mickey examines the castle, remembering it as the Castle of Illusion ruled by the evil witch Mizrabel.
 They end up trapped inside, deciding to split up.
 Mickey meets Jiminy Cricket, who acts as his guide through the castle.
 Mickey comes face to face with Mizrabel, who now looks like Maleficent, taunting him to try saving the characters she trapped.
 Mickey reaches a safe haven, which Jiminy calls the Fortress.
 Oswald arrives and explains that Mizrabel is draining the paint of popular characters, hoping to use their accumulated Heart Power to escape Wasteland.
 Mickey sets out to save the characters; however, Mizrabel impedes his path with her ghoulish army.
 When enough Heart Power is accumulated from rescuing characters, it breaks the witch's illusions, revealing new areas of the castle.

 Mickey fights his way through the east hall, which Mizrabel's illusionary magic has made look like London and Neverland.
 He comes across a copy of the Jolly Roger, where Captain Hook confronts him.
 Having been put under a spell by Mizrabel, Hook thinks Mickey is an enemy working for Peter Pan.
 Mickey defeats him and breaks the trance, sending Hook to the Fortress with the promise of not harming the other characters.

 After Mickey's fight through the west hall, which looked like Agrabah and the Cave of Wonders, he arrives in a replica of the Sultan's room.
 Inside, Jafar has captured Jasmine and awaits Mickey.
 Jafar says that Mizrabel has made him the most powerful sorcerer in the world, and that she warned him that Mickey would arrive.
 Jafar turns into a giant cobra to attack, but is swiftly defeated.
 Jafar then realises that Mizrabel lied to him and agrees to go to Fortress to await being returned home.

 Mickey fights his way through the southern hall, which looks like Atlantica and the shore by Prince Eric's castle, ending up in Mizrabel's chambers.
 The room is a replica of the Forbidden Mountain, Maleficent's home.
 Mizrabel turns into Dragon Maleficent to fight Mickey, but he defeats her and frees Minnie, forcing Mizrabel to escape.
 In the core of the Fortress, Mickey and Oswald send everyone back home, imparting advice to both the heroes and the villains.
-When Mickey returns home, he tries telling Minnie about his adventure, but finds that she knows about them as a dream since her paint was in the Castle of Illusion as well.
+When Mickey returns home, he tries telling Minnie about his adventure, but finds that she knows about them as a dream since her paint was in the Castle of Illusion as well, much to his shock.